-If you have a hard top, the wheel lock key sits in a small depression in the trunk rail on the left side, underneath the carpeting.
+If you have a Z06, the wheel lock key sits in a small depression in the trunk rail on the left side, underneath the carpeting.

 If you have a coupe or a convertible, the wheel lock key sits in a small depression in the trunk rail directly under the left rear compartment cover.
 Your vehicle's wheel lock key has a unique registration number.
 The registration number is printed on a card included in your lock nut package.
 Also on this card is lost key replacement information.
 This number is not recorded by GM or your dealer, so be sure not to lose this card.
 You will need the information if you ever lose your wheel lock key.

-If you or someone else is going to remove the wheels on your vehicle, make sure that the special wheel nut socket and wheel lock key are being used.
+If you or someone else is going to remove the wheels on your vehicle, make sure that the special wheel lock key is being used to remove the wheel locks.